GitGud5199/GitGud5199/README.md

 Hi.
 I'm GitGud5199.
-I mod Bloons TD6 like my life depends on it
+I like making mods for games such as Balatro and BTD6

-go sub to my channel called A Muffin Lad (not related to my modding addiction). later
+You should go sub to my channel called A Muffin Lad (not related to my modding addiction).